Tauffer-Consulting/domino/docs/source/pages/run_local_kind.rst

 This session will guide you through the steps necessary to run the Domino platform locally:

-1. Install the necessary dependencies
+1. Install the necessary dependencies.
-2. Create a Github repository to store your Workflows and create Github access tokens
+2. Create a Github repository to store your Workflows and create github access tokens.
-3. Use Domino command line interface to `prepare` and `create` the platform locally
+3. Use :code:`domino platform prepare` to prepare the configuration of the platform.
+4. Configure Workflows Repository GitSync.
+5. Run the platform locally using :code:`domino platform create`.

 |